krzysztofzuraw/100-days-of-code/log.md

 **Today's Progress:** Adding proper text & pictures to tm conf website.
 Preparing for a new blog post.

 **Thoughts:** I added a logos to tm conference website.
 It started getting more and more awesome!

+## Day 38: February 13, 2018

+**Today's Progress:** Working with toastmasters conference css.

+**Thoughts:** Today I figure out that conference website is broken on mobile - to fix.